 The spare parts issue

-If the responsibility of keeping a well-oiled machine running lies on the engineering and not on the customer side, the issue of using copycat (and low-quality) spare parts from China is no longer a pressing one.
+If the responsibility of keeping a well-oiled machine running lies on the engineering and not on the customer side, the issue of using copycat (and low-quality) spare parts is no longer a pressing one.
 If the engineer is doing the math, the installation of an original replacement is more likely, and the machine will last longer.

 A servitization business obviously calls for the use of all kinds of new, intelligent solutions.
 Keeping in mind that an average IoT sensor nowadays costs about 35 cents, IoT-connected machines or predictive maintenance come into play.
 Whereas until recently the spare parts business was still known as reactive and not very receptive to new developments, significant steps are now being taken in the collection of data or the design of processes that enable fast and proactive action.
 Machines will soon send a notification when, for example, its transmission begins to deteriorate, so that parts can be replaced even before the machine breaks down.